Introduction to Overland Tours

-We have two tour styles that travel on our overland vehicles – Overland Tours in Africa and South America and Budget Expeditions.
-Our Overland Tours stay in mainly locally owned hotels and guesthouses (with some camping where necessary) whilst Budget Expeditions include a mix of camping and hostels.
+On some our tours you may be able to travel in our overland vehicles.
+This includes all tours that visit Africa and Patagonia and on lots of our South American Adventures for 20s & 30s.
+Our Worldwide Adventures in Africa and Patagonia stay in mainly locally owned hotels and guesthouses (with some camping where necessary) whilst our Adventures for 20s & 30s include a mix of camping and hostels.
 Both are adventurous and require travellers to participate in the shopping, cooking and setting up of camp.
-The main differences are Budget Expeditions is 18 to 35, there are no included excursions and there is a local payment to pay in to on day one of the tour.
-Overland Expeditions is open age, includes excursions (see individual tour dossiers for details of included excursions) and there is also a local payment to pay.
+The main differences are that with Adventures for 20s & 30s there are no included excursions and there is a local payment to pay in to on day one of the tour.
+Our Worldwide Adventures is open age, includes excursions (see individual tour dossiers for details of included excursions) and there is also a local payment to pay for tours in Africa and Patagonia only.
 Both tour styles are designed to offer best value for money depending on what type of traveller you are.
-Which overland tour style suits you will depend on where you are travelling, whether you want to travel with young people only or a mix of ages, and what sort of budget you're working with.
-Click on the buttons below to see all our Overland and Budget Expedition tours.
+Click on the buttons below to see all our different tours.